Oh wow, buckets! How exciting, right?

 With two buckets side by side, you can easily match the amount of water taken out with the bucket of water replacing it just by eyesight – refill the perfect amount each and every time.

 As an added bonus, a second bucket allows you to multitask.
-Treat your water with water conditioner or add your salt mix in one bucket while your tank is draining in the other.
+Treat your water with water conditioner or add your salt mix in one bucket while your tank is draining into the other.

 And finally, buckets break.
 Don’t get me wrong, a properly cared for bucket will last years and years.
 But nothing lasts forever, and if your bucket breaks in the middle of a water change, you’ll have a spare ready to take over – beats rushing out to the store to buy a new one!